Exact solutions for a coherent phenomenon of condensation in conservative Hamiltonian systems: Formation of a small-scale coherent structure

-From a more physical perspective, the development of a power law in the spectrum comes with important implications in coherent setups like ours since it indicates the formation of small-scale structures in position space.
-In \cite{BMR}, for instance, it was associated with the formation of tiny black holes in general relativity, a crucial result that supports the instability of anti-de Sitter spacetime \cite{BR}.
-To illustrate this point through our solution, we visualize the coherent condensation process in a 1-dimensional box, see Fig.~\ref{fig:DWC}.
-It may be done by taking $\{\alpha_n\}$ as the Fourier coefficients $u(t,\theta) = \sum_{n=0}^{\infty} \alpha_n(t) e^{i n\theta}$.
+We here demonstrate that the development of the power-law spectrum in Eq.~(\ref{eq:powerlaw}) represents a process of energy concentration in position space, which leads to the formation of a small-scale structure.
+This kind of process has been, for instance, associated with the formation of tiny black holes in general relativity \cite{BMR}, a result that supports the instability of anti-de Sitter spacetime \cite{BR}.
+To illustrate this point, we visualize the coherent condensation process described by our solutions in a 1-dimensional box in Fig.~\ref{fig:DWC}.
+This is done by taking $\{\alpha_n\}$ as the Fourier coefficients $u(t,\theta) = \sum_{n=0}^{\infty} \alpha_n(t) e^{i n\theta}$.
 The figure shows the convergence of $|u(t,\theta)|$ from the initial state to the fundamental mode ($|u(T,\theta)|=\sqrt{N}$).
-In the process, a steep region is generated, resulting in a discontinuity at a single point $|u^*|\equiv |u(T,\pi)| = \sqrt{N+\Gamma(1/4)^2 E \sqrt{2/\pi}}$, where $\Gamma$ is the gamma-function.
+In the process, a steep region is generated, approaching a discontinuity at a single point $|u(t,\pi)|\underset{t\to T}{\to}|u^*| = \sqrt{N+\Gamma(1/4)^2 E \sqrt{2/\pi}}$, where $\Gamma$ is the gamma-function; see Appendix~\ref{apx:Small-Scale_Structure}.
 It happens because function $u(t,\theta)$ translates the excitation of modes with large $n$ into high-frequency oscillations in $\theta$.
-Additionally, the phases of $\alpha_{n\geq 1}$ form a straight line in $n$.
-Then, there is a coherent superposition of high-frequency Fourier modes that results in the formation of a small-scale coherent structure, a discontinuity.
-This is a markedly different behavior from turbulent regimes since the excitation of high modes in those contexts leads to a background of turbulent fluctuations consequence of the incoherent superposition of Fourier modes \cite{Josserand,Zakharov_1988,Zakharov_1989}.
+Additionally, the phases of $\alpha_{n\geq 1}$ form a straight line in $n$, inducing the coherent superposition of high-frequency Fourier modes.
+Altogether, it results in the formation of a small-scale coherent structure, a discontinuity.
+This is a markedly different behavior from turbulent regimes.
+In those contexts, the excitation of high modes leads to a background of turbulent fluctuations consequence of the incoherent superposition of Fourier modes \cite{Josserand}.